History and community

 Born in Kolo, Poland in 1898, Goldman was able to speak Polish, German, Yiddish and Hebrew by the time he was five, virtually a necessity in the Jewish communities of partitioned Poland.
 At the age of ten, Goldman added the Russian language to his repertoire, as it became compulsory in the schools of the further partitioned Poland.
 At seventeen, he finished school and became a medical student at Warsaw University.
 He then decided he much preferred studying languages and transferred to the University of Berlin where he studies Semitic languages.
 By the age of twenty-four, Goldman was a Doctor of Philosophy.
 He became a private tutor, then a lecturer in Berlin and eventually one of the principal professors at the Jewish Teachers’ Seminary, Berlin (1932-1938) and the Rabbinical Academy of Berlin (1935-1938).
 In addition, he published a five-volume outline of Hebrew, entitled Hebraisch.

 In 1923, Goldman became interested in Falashsa, the black Jews of Abyssinia (Ethiopia).
 He was given the chance to lead a research expedition to Abyssinia by the Prussian Academy and the German Government, where he was to search out old manuscripts in monasteries and learn Agau, the language of the Falasha.
 Goldman studied all possible material, became familiar with the main dialects and started learning to understand the script.
-Suddenly the expedition was canceled as an extravagance in the face of pressure from the Allies for reparation payments.
+Suddenly the expedition was cancelled as an extravagance in the face of pressure from the Allies for reparation payments.

 Without ever going there, though, Goldman became a noted authority on Abyssinia.
 In 1925 he published the first translation from Ethiopic to Hebrew of the Ethiopic Book of Jubilees together with a commentary.
 He also attempted to compile an Ethiopic dictionary in the early 1950s for the University, as few existed anywhere in the world, and none at the University where it was a language of the Department of Semitic Studies.